Stellar CoRGI in MaNGA: Stellar Counterrotating Galaxies Identified in the MaNGA Survey: Discussion

 The environmental properties of our galaxies provide additional constraints on possible accretion sources.
 Cosmic filaments are viable accretion sources primarily in sparse environments.
 Conversely, gas exchange with neighboring galaxies requires an intermediate-density environment, as high-density regions are dominated by ram-pressure stripping, which prohibits gas transfer.

 We cross-matched our CR sample with the GEMA-VAC, utilizing several parameters to assess environmental density.
-These parameters include $Q_{\textrm{1Mpc}}$ (the logarithm of the ratio between the tidal gravitational strength from neighbors within 1 Mpc and the galaxy’s internal binding forces), $Q_{\textrm{5Mpc}}$ (similar to $Q_{\textrm{1Mpc}}$ but considering neighbors within 5 Mpc), and $\log 1 + \delta$ (where $\delta~=~\dfrac{\rho_{\textrm{5th}} - \rho_{\textrm{m}}}{\rho_{\textrm{m}}}$ represents the difference between the mean density $\rho_{\textrm{m}}$ around the galaxy and the environmental density $\rho_{\textrm{5th}}$ to the 5th nearest neighbor; see details in \cite{Etherington2015MNRAS.451..660E}).
+These parameters include $Q_{\textrm{1Mpc}}$, $Q_{\textrm{5Mpc}}$ (the description in Sec.~\ref{sec:in_out_CR}), and $\log 1 + \delta$ (where $\delta~=~\dfrac{\rho_{\textrm{5th}} - \rho_{\textrm{m}}}{\rho_{\textrm{m}}}$ represents the difference between the mean density $\rho_{\textrm{m}}$ around the galaxy and the environmental density $\rho_{\textrm{5th}}$ to the 5th nearest neighbor; see details in \cite{Etherington2015MNRAS.451..660E}).
 The galaxies in our CR sample are generally found in slightly sparser environments than those in the overall MaNGA sample (see Fig.~\ref{fig:Env-1_5Mpc}), which aligns with our earlier findings of a high incidence of kinematic misalignments in isolated lenticular galaxies \citep{Katkov2014MNRAS.438.2798K, Katkov2015AJ....150...24K}.
 However, the broad environmental distribution prevents us from conclusively ruling out any of the proposed above gas sources.

 The distributions of $Q_\mathrm{tidal,1Mpc}$ and $Q_\mathrm{tidal,5Mpc}$ (Fig.~\ref{fig:Env-1_5Mpc}) show distinct peaks, with one peak associated with galaxies hosting inner CR disk configurations and the other with outer configurations.
 We propose that these peaks reflect different dominant accretion scenarios.
 For inner CR disks, accretion of pristine gas from the circumgalactic medium (CGM) in low-density environments could explain the observed peak.
 This scenario involves the accretion of low-angular-momentum gas, which facilitates the formation of inner disks and leads to the low stellar metallicities observed in these configurations.
 In contrast, some outer CR disks are likely formed through tidal gas exchange with a nearby massive galaxy, a process occurring in intermediate-density environments.
 This gas exchange delivers high-angular-momentum material, facilitating the formation of an outer CR disk or a blue star-forming ring.
 The accretion of pre-enriched gas leads to the formation of more metal-rich CR disks, which we generally observe in outer CR configurations compared to their inner counterparts.